The democratic detrender: Ensemble-Based Removal of the Nuisance Signal in Stellar Time-Series Photometry: Ensemble Methods

 \subsection{Ensemble Learning}

 As there exists no perfect detrending models, we adopt an approach similar to the common machine learning technique of ensemble learning, where a community of networks each classify a dataset and then the final result is a combination of the individual classifiers.
 Ensemble learning systems have become increasingly useful tools to improve the accuracy of automated decision-making systems \citep{ensemble_learning}.
 The underlying idea is that by aggregating the predictions of a group of models, one can often achieve better results than any single model could alone.
 As noted in \citet{ensemble_learning}, while ensemble-based decision making in machine learning is a relatively new concept of the past several decades \citep{DasarathySheela1979, HansenSalamon1990, Schapire1990}, ensemble-based decision making is a fundamental manner in which humans have made decisions for as long as civilized communities have existed.
 Mirroring the fundamental philosophy behind democracy, in which decision is made via a vote of the people, ensemble-based decision making is a process in which the final model values are decided via a ``vote'' of a set of included independent models.

-Ensemble methods take advantage of the fact that the modeling error is composed of two components: bias (accuracy of the model) and variance (precision of the model) \citep{ensemble_learning}.
-By using several independent classifiers with relatively similar accuracy, and then combining the outputs via i.e., averaging or median-selection, one can increase the precision of the overall solution by smoothing the results.
-Here in lies two points worth noting with ensemble decision making methods (1) there exists a choice to be made on how to combine the different detrending methods -- the voting system and (2) combining several detrending methods doesn't guarantee a detrending fit that outperforms each of the input detrending methods, but rather it reduces the likelihood of selecting a detrending method with a poor or biased performance \citep{ensemble_learning}.
+This strategy echoes the well-documented phenomenon observed by Francis Galton in 1907, who found that taking the median or the mean of many independent estimates—such as guesses of an ox’s weight at a county fair—could be remarkably accurate \citep{Galton1907}.
+This principle, now often cited as the ``wisdom of crowds,'' underpins the logic of ensemble decision-making: diversity and independence among estimators can lead to superior collective outcomes.